-EPS PWR 8P, the 8-pin ATX 12V power connection(s), is used to provide power to the CPU.
+EPS PWR 8P (REQUIRED), the 8-pin ATX 12V power connection, is used to provide power to the CPU.
 Align the pins to the connector and press firmly until seated.
-The secondary EPS, if present, is optional for improved overclocking.
 Please remember to make sure that the tab on the EPS socket is aligned with the release clip on the cable.
-NOTE: If the tab and release clip are on opposite sides, yet the power connector fits, then you are using a PCI-E 8-pin cable, which WILL damage the board if powered on.
+NOTE: If the tab and release clip are on opposite sides, yet the power connector fits, then you are using a PCIe 8-pin cable, which WILL damage the board if powered on.
 Please review installation instructions from your power supply manufacturer to verify which connectors may be used for the CPU power.